backupbrew/switchbrew/NV services.md

 ### NVGPU\_AS\_IOCTL\_MODIFY

-Modify a memory region in the device address space.
+Modifies a memory region in the device address space.

 Unaligned size will cause a [\#Panic](#Panic "wikilink").